-George is the vice president and chief counsel for the Ingalls Shipbuilding division of Huntington Ingalls Industries.
-Named to this position in 2014, George provides legal advice and counsel, in coordination with the executive vice president and chief legal officer, to senior division management and oversees and coordinates with other Ingalls-based lawyers who report to him the provision of legal advice to the division.
+George M. Simmerman, Jr. is the vice president and chief counsel for Ingalls Shipbuilding, a division of Huntington Ingalls Industries.
+In this role, George provides legal advice and counsel, in coordination with HII’s executive vice president and chief legal officer, to senior division management and oversees and coordinates with other HII lawyers who report to him, the provision of legal advice to the division.

-Prior to this position and since 2011, he served as corporate vice president and deputy general counsel for Huntington Ingalls Industries, Inc., and from 2008 to 2011 as vice president, assistant general counsel and sector counsel for Northrop Grumman’s Shipbuilding sector.
+Previous to this position and since 2011, he served as corporate vice president and deputy general counsel for HII, and from 2008 to 2011 as vice president, assistant general counsel and sector counsel for Northrop Grumman’s Shipbuilding sector.

 He has been admitted to practice before the U.S. Supreme Court and the U.S. Courts of Appeal for the Federal, Fifth, Ninth and Eleventh Circuits.
-He received a Bachelor of Science degree, with honors, in Political Science from Spring Hill College in 1980, and graduated with honors as a Juris Doctor from the University of Mississippi School of Law in 1983.
+He received a bachelor of science degree, with honors, in political science from Spring Hill College in 1980, and graduated with honors as a Juris Doctor from the University of Mississippi’s School of Law in 1983.

 Download and print